Asymptotic Theory for Two-Way Clustering: Abstract

 \section{Abstract}

-This paper proves a new central limit theorem for a sample that exhibits multi-way dependence and heterogeneity across clusters.
-Statistical inference for situations where there is both multi-way dependence and cluster heterogeneity has thus far been an open issue.
-Existing theory for multi-way clustering inference requires identical distributions across clusters (implied by the so-called separate exchangeability assumption).
+This paper proves a new central limit theorem for a sample that exhibits two-way dependence and heterogeneity across clusters.
+Statistical inference for situations with both two-way dependence and cluster heterogeneity has thus far been an open issue.
+The existing theory for two-way clustering inference requires identical distributions across clusters (implied by the so-called separate exchangeability assumption).
 Yet no such homogeneity requirement is needed in the existing theory for one-way clustering.
-The new result therefore theoretically justifies the view that multi-way clustering is a more robust version of one-way clustering, consistent with applied practice.
-The result is applied to linear regression, where it is shown that a standard plug-in variance estimator is valid for inference.
+The new result therefore theoretically justifies the view that two-way clustering is a more robust version of one-way clustering, consistent with applied practice.
+In an application to linear regression, I show that a standard plug-in variance estimator is valid for inference.